cocos/cocos-docs/en/physics-2d/physics-2d-contact-callback.md

 Besides the engine tells us when a collision happens, we also need a way to get these collision information.
 The physics engine provides contact callback when the collision happens.
 In the callback we can get the information from callback argument that we can determine what happened and what action needs to be done next.

->__Notes:__
->
+> __Notes:__
->1.
-First, set `Enable contact listener` in the [Rigidbody](physics-2d-rigid-body.md) component properties.
+> 1. First, set `Enable contact listener` in the [Rigidbody](physics-2d-rigid-body.md) component properties.
 The corresponding callback will be generated.
->
->2.
-The information in the argument of callback function is fetched from the cache of the physics engine, so the information is only accessible in the current callback.
+> 2. The information in the argument of callback function is fetched from the cache of the physics engine, so the information is only accessible in the current callback.
 Do not store the reference to those parameters in your script, but rather copy the data to local variables for later use.
->
->3.
-If creating a physics object (rigidbody, joint or collider) in the callback function, the corresponding __Box2D__ objects will not be created immediately along these objects.
+> 3. If creating a physics object (rigidbody, joint or collider) in the callback function, the corresponding __Box2D__ objects will not be created immediately along these objects.
 The creation of physics object will be done after a physics time step completes.

 ## Define a callback function

 There are two ways to register a collision callback function, either through the specified collider or through a global callback function registered with the 2D physics system.

->__Note__: The built-in 2D physics module will only send `BEGIN_CONTACT` and `END_CONTACT` callback messages.
+> __Note__: the built-in 2D physics module will only send `BEGIN_CONTACT` and `END_CONTACT` callback messages.

 ```ts
 @ccclass('TestContactCallBack')